 - enable the safe movement of Koalas between each side of the road corridor, and

 - safely funnel Koalas in adjacent habitat or landscape corridors to the crossing or underpass

-11) incorporate an impact-mitigation monitoring program to evaluate the effectiveness of all impact- measures over the long-term.
+10) Incorporate a monitoring program to evaluate the effectiveness of all impact- measures over the long-term.
 Effectiveness of impact-mitigation measures should be measured against the specific impact-mitigation objectives identified for the project.
 Use long-term, remote-sensor activated cameras to observe potential use of structures by Koalas.

-12) plan for the ongoing maintenance of impact mitigation measures into the road’s maintenance program, where possible.
+11) Plan for the ongoing maintenance of impact mitigation measures into the road’s maintenance program, where possible.
 With regards to non-structural maintenance activities, such as the regular inspection and removal of trees/weeds growing around and/or on Koala-proof fencing, it may be possible to come to an arrangement with local government road-maintenance divisions to conduct such maintenance activities where these would be of benefit to the local community.
 For example, such maintenance activities could be conducted where fencing is associated with a local nature reserve or riparian/wildlife corridor.